-This summer, Lilly challenges you to make a zine.
-You don’t need any special materials!
+Lilly challenges you, dear young adult patron, to make a zine.
+You don’t need anything special!
 All you need is: one sheet of paper and any materials you can find around the house (think: markers, pens, magazines, construction paper).

 Hold up, what’s a zine?
+First up, the word rhymes with “teen.”
 Think of a zine as a DIY magazine/comic/graphic novel, depending on content.
 A zine is a physical paper-based object that allows a zine-maker to express themselves, without the need to go through a publisher.